 San Juan School District serves over 3,000 students in 12 schools in the geographically diverse San Juan County, Utah.
-The district has used the Vector Solutions Staff Safety & Compliance Training System since 2013 to deliver, track, and manage training for their 350 staff online.
+The district has used the Vector Solutions Staff Safety & Compliance Training System (Formerly SafeSchools) since 2013 to deliver, track, and manage training for their 350 staff online.
 Matthew Keyes, Director of Human Resources, likes how easy the training system is to use for everyone, and from an administrative standpoint, he appreciates the ease of record keeping and tracking.

 In 2019, when Vector Solutions launched new Student Safety & Wellness Courses, Keyes saw these new online resources from a trusted and familiar provider as an opportunity to help address a key need for the district’s five high schools—fostering and facilitating critical conversations with students on sensitive student safety and wellness topics they are dealing with.
 The student courses cover essential safety and wellness topics that address the realities of school and life that students are facing today.
 San Juan administrators wanted to take a more proactive and preventive approach in addressing topics covered by the student courses, including:

 Before implementing the Student Courses, the district was primarily using their school counselors and some of the resources they had access to, and were more reactionary in their approach to covering these topics with students as needs arose.

 In his additional role as the district’s Title IX Coordinator, Keyes identified the Vector Solutions Student Courses as a solution that could help them be more proactive.
 Keyes worked collaboratively with a team including Student Services, the Assistant Superintendent, and other administrators to review the student courses, and there was buy-in from everyone.
 When they presented to the district’s board of education, they received approval to roll out the new courses across all of their high schools.

 "We really like the student-centered content and the peer presenters.
 The courses are short, engaging, and to the point, and are designed to capture the attention of the students."